ASAP (TV program): ASAPs first decade (1995–2003)

-When Sa Linggo nAPO Sila became 'Sang Linggo nAPO Sila to replace Eat Bulaga! (which left ABS-CBN to transfer to GMA after then-producer TAPE Inc. (show now produced by TVJ Productions on TV5 and RPTV) denied ABS-CBN's offer to buy the airing rights of the show), a TV show was conceptualized by Deo Endrinal with a group of production people from the displaced APO show in January 1995 as a "concert party" on Sundays.
+When Sa Linggo nAPO Sila became 'Sang Linggo nAPO Sila to replace Eat Bulaga! (which left ABS-CBN to go to GMA after then-producer TAPE Inc. (show now produced by TVJ Productions on TV5 and RPTV) denied ABS-CBN's offer to buy the airing rights of the show), a TV show was conceptualized by Deo Endrinal with a group of production people from the displaced APO show in January 1995 as a "concert party" on Sundays.

 Martin Nievera accidentally joined the group while on break from taping his eponymous talk show.
 He gave the show the title acronym ASAP which stood for All-Star Sunday Afternoon Party.
-The production group decided to bring him and Pops Fernandez, along with Ariel Rivera and Dayanara Torres as main hosts for the show.
+The production group decided to bring him and Pops Fernandez, along with Ariel Rivera and Dayanara Torres, as main hosts for the show.
 The cast of Pare Ko (Claudine Barretto, Victor Neri, Roselle Nava, Gio Alvarez, Jao Mapa, Mark Anthony Fernandez, Nikka Valencia) became co-hosts for the show to attract younger audiences.

 In 1996, the show's line-up of co-hosts and performers evolved as it included different young stars from ABS-CBN's Talent Center (Ang TV, Gimik and Star Circle).
-The show also celebrated its first anniversary as it finally wrested the top spot away from its closest rival GMA Supershow.
-The show became victorious in 1997 as they celebrated their 2nd anniversary from the Araneta Coliseum, as their erstwhile institutional rival show GMA Supershow folded up; Supershow was replaced by SOP.
+The show also celebrated its first anniversary as it finally wrested the top spot away from its closest rival, GMA Supershow.
+The show became victorious in 1997 as they celebrated their 2nd anniversary from the Araneta Coliseum, as their former institutional rival show GMA Supershow folded up; Supershow was replaced by SOP.

-The show originally had its own theme song, Hot na Hot sa ASAP in 1995.
-During the show's second anniversary, another theme song was released entitled Better Than Ever, to replace the original theme.
-Initial broadcast commenced on February 5, 1995, at the Delta Theatre in Quezon Avenue.
-In 1997, they transferred to Studio 3 of the ABS-CBN Broadcasting Center in Quezon City, sharing space with 'Sang Linggo nAPO Sila.
-However, it suffered a setback on May 10, 1998, when one of the main hosts, Martin Nievera resigned from the show because of marital issues with co-host (and now ex-wife) Pops Fernandez and also to focus on his eponymous late night talk show.
-Dayanara Torres later on left the show to pursue a career in Hollywood.
-Richard Gomez and Zsa Zsa Padilla became regular hosts from that time on as replacements to Nievera and Torres.
+The show originally had its own theme song, "Hot na Hot sa ASAP", in 1995.
+During the show's second anniversary, another theme song was released, entitled "Better Than Ever", to replace the original theme.
+Initial broadcast commenced on February 5, 1995, at the Delta Theatre on Quezon Avenue.
+In 1997, the show was transferred to Studio 3 of the ABS-CBN Broadcasting Center in Quezon City, sharing space with 'Sang Linggo nAPO Sila.
+However, it suffered a setback on May 10, 1998, when one of the main hosts, Martin Nievera, resigned from the show because of marital issues with co-host (and now ex-wife) Pops Fernandez, and also to focus on his eponymous late night talk show.
+Dayanara Torres later left the show to pursue a career in Hollywood.
+Richard Gomez and Zsa Zsa Padilla became regular hosts from that time, as replacements for Nievera and Torres.